 “Purple rain” by the Artist formerly known as Prince, is it too soon to say I wasn’t a fan?
-I know that is going against the flow at the moment but I had to say as this may have influenced my feeling of this cover by The Waterboys I just didn’t like it and it didn’t touch me at all and for a sing to work for me it has touch me.
+I know that is going against the flow at the moment but I had to say as this may have influenced my feeling about this cover by The Waterboys I just didn’t like it and it didn’t touch me at all and for a song to work for me it has to touch me.

 Another song that left me cold was “Borderline” by Madonna I am guessing this was during her desperate seeking Susan days which is sung by Steve Mason.
 I don’t remember if it was a big hit in the UK or the USA but this cover version didn’t really make me feel like I wanted to go back and listen to the original or even listen to the end of this track, which I did by the way so you don’t have too.

 On the whole, this album has a mixture of great and good covers and some skip this track song too.
 I would recommend this album for anyone who remembers the 80’s as it is a great showcase of modern bands and singers.
 You never know you may want to go out and buy their albums after.

 For those who are too young for the 80’s but know the bands and singers it is a great opportunity to listen to what your Mum/Dad/Grandma/Granddad listened to in a way, you can appreciate.

 If you would like to purchase a copy of Sounds of the 80’s you can get it from Amazon, click here

 I would give this experience 4 stars as the songs that I enjoyed are done really well and enjoy listening to them.